tericcabrel/node-restapi-starter/README.md

 - **User Registration:** Register with the email confirmation sent
 - **Password reset**
-- **Authentication with JWT:** Generate Access token an Refresh token the login
+- **Authentication with JWT:** Generate Access token and Refresh token the login
 - **Logger:** Log info/error message into a log file
 - **Internationalization:** API can respond with the message in the language provided.
 French and English are available
 - **Socket.io:** Socket communication